 You’ve created a product or service and now want to get it to the masses as quickly as possible.
 But which marketing channels should you invest in?
 Although Google Ads and Facebook Ads had the highest conversion rates by far, content marketing had over a 600 percent return on marketing spend.
-The obvious lesson here is that mastering copywriting is a necessity.
-So, how do you write effective copy?
+The obvious lesson here is that mastering copy writing is a necessity.
+So, how do you write effective sales copy?
 Here are 7 tips & trick that can help you to create powerful copy:

 Back in 2006, specialists discovered the “F-shaped” reading pattern.
 This refers to how people scan content online and on mobile.
 While the F-shaped pattern still exists, it’s not the only way people scan content.

 First, it’s important to understand this common reading pattern: Readers scan a line near the top of the content before jumping farther down the page to scan another line.
 Finally, they scan the content vertically on the left side, typically glancing at subheads.
 This gives you that “F” shape.